AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; edit --> create bookmark

 Use the :menuselection:`Edit --> Create Bookmark` menu to create a bookmark at the current location (either in the editor or the browser).
+You can also use the :label:`[+]` button in the local toolbar of the :guilabel:`Bookmarks` view, see below.

 .. index:: menu; tools --> views --> bookmarks

 All bookmarks you created are visible in the :menuselection:`Tools --> Views --> Bookmarks` view.
-Clicking on the bookmark opens an editor with the cursor at that position.
+Double-clicking on the bookmark opens an editor with the cursor at that position.

+You can organize bookmarks in the order you want by dragging and dropping any of them anywhere in the :guilabel:`Bookmarks` view.

 The local toolbar of the :guilabel:`Bookmarks` view provides three buttons to act on bookmarks: